catacgc/tree-search-docs/content/Searching.md

 This syntax (terms split by the [[Plugin Settings|search separator]] ".") tells the search engine that it should find all graph nodes that contain `root` that have a directed path towards nodes that contain `doc`

 The [[Indexed Information#Directed Edges ( Relations )|hierarchy]] can be built organically.
 No need to rush or refactor your entire vault.
 You simply by adding some outline to existing notes and relations or using the [[Plugin Settings#Settings|parent frontmatter]] property to hint towards a parent.

-## Shortcuts and Navigation

-Up and won arrows move the selection

-- Enter -> Open the selected file
-- Shift + Enter -> highlight the source of a relation

 ## Smart Search